 The following questions and answers provide information on a variety of subjects related to education, mediation, arbitration and networking for the fresh fruit and vegetable industry.
-The FAQs address subjects including fair and ethical trade for the produce and transportation industries, import and export of produce, steps to resolve disputes, government guidelines and more.
+The Frequently Asked Questions (FAQs) address subjects including fair and ethical trade for the produce and transportation industries, import and export of produce, steps to resolve disputes, government guidelines and more.
 The FAQs listed below are also available in the following PDF.

 Membership